Arden Forest School to expand next school year

-ROCKY FACE — The Arden Forest School is expanding to four-days-a-week for the 2021-22 academic year.
+ROCKY FACE, Ga. — The Arden Forest School is expanding to four-days-a-week for the 2021-22 academic year.

 “We’re really excited to see it growing and couldn’t be happier,” said Amber Sane, co-founder of the school.
 “We never intended to be a huge school, so we’ll never have more than 50, but we always wanted to be a private, full-time school, and this has exceeded what I expected.”